Kansa method: History and recent developments

 Numerical solutions of PDEs are usually obtained through the finite difference method (FDM), the finite element method (FEM) or boundary element method (BEM).
-It is known that the FDM is difficult to model an irregular domain for the reason that it usually requires a rectangular grid system.
+The FDM struggles with irregular domains because it typically requires a structured rectangular grid.
 Although the FEM can accommodate a more flexible framework, the meshing and remeshing are not trivial.
 The BEM is an alternative method in some engineering problems, such as inverse, unbounded domain, and thin-walled structure problems.
 However, its applications are largely limited by the availability of the fundamental solution of the governing equation.

-In the recent several decades, “meshless” or “element-free” methods attract great attention.
-The driving force behind the scene is that the mesh-based methods such as the standard FEM and BEM require prohibitively computational effort in handling high-dimensional, moving, and complex-shaped boundary problems.
-The Kansa method directly collocates the RBFs, especially the MQ, at the nodes without the need of mesh or elements and therefore is an inherently truly meshless method.
+In the recent several decades, “meshless” or “element-free” methods have attracted great attention.
+This interest is driven by the fact that mesh-based methods such as the standard FEM and BEM may require prohibitive computational effort in handling high-dimensional, moving, and complex-shaped boundary problems.
+The Kansa method directly collocates the RBFs, especially the MQ, at the nodes without the need of mesh or elements and therefore is a meshless method.

 Despite great effort, the rigorous mathematical proof of the solvability of the Kansa method is still missing.
 In addition, the mixed boundary conditions also destroy the symmetry of its interpolation matrix.
 Refs. propose the symmetric Hermite RBF collocation scheme with sound mathematical analysis of solvability.
 One common issue in the Kansa method and symmetric Hermite method, however, is that the numerical solutions at nodes adjacent to boundary deteriorate by one to two orders of magnitude compared with those in central region.
 The PDE collocation on the boundary (PDECB) effectively remove this shortcoming.
 However, this strategy requires an additional set of nodes inside or outside of the domain adjacent to the boundary.
 The arbitrary placing of these additional nodes gives rise to troublesome issues in the simulation of complex and multiply-connected domain problems.
 The PDECB also lacks explicit theoretical endorsement.
 In fact, a similar strategy has also been proposed, which collocates both governing and boundary equations on the same boundary nodes.
 However, the method is unsymmetrical and still lacks explicit theoretical foundation.
-By using the Green second identity, the modified Kansa method is devised to remedy all weaknesses aforementioned.
+By using the Green second identity, the modified Kansa method is devised to remedy all aforementioned weaknesses.
 For the MQ, its shape parameter largely determines its interpolation error.
 There exist a number of mathematical theories concerning the family of multiquadric radial basis functions and providing some suggestions on the choice of the shape parameter.

-The Kansa method are widely been applied in computational sciences.
+The Kansa method has been applied widely in computational sciences.
 In, the Kansa method is employed to address the parabolic, hyperbolic and elliptic partial differential equations.
 Kansa method has recently been extended to various ordinary and PDEs including the bi-phasic and triphasic mixture models of tissue engineering problems, 1D nonlinear Burger's equation with shock wave, shallow water equations for tide and current simulation, heat transfer problems, free boundary problems, and fractional diffusion equations.